-If you are on a budget then this Vatican Museums & Sistine Chapel Entrance Ticket just covers your admission fee and cuts out having to queue.
+The first option is this Vatican Museums & Sistine Chapel Skip-The-Line Tickets just covers your admission fee and cuts out having to queue.
 You will still need to queue with the other skip-the-line ticket holders and go through an airport-style security clearance.
 But trust me, it’s much much better than the normal line!

-The next option is this Vatican City & Sistine Chapel: Skip-The-Line & Audio Guide ticket which is the exact same but with a handy audio guide.
+The next option is this Vatican: Museums & Sistine Chapel Entrance Ticket ticket which is the exact same but with an optional handy audio guide.
 These two options mean that you will transition through the galleries at your pace.

 The third option is to book a tour, such as this Vatican & Sistine Chapel Tour.
 This way you will benefit from a professional guide who can tell you anything you want to know about the collections and Papal Villas.

-All options are available from 8.30am onwards and I recommend taking this slot to stay on track with your 3 day Rome itinerary.
+The first option is available from 8.30 am onwards, the second is from 9 am onwards and the third one is from 9.30 am onwards.
+I recommend taking the first slot to stay on track with your 3 day Rome itinerary.
 You will need to dress modestly while exploring Vatican City, with your shoulders and knees covered.

 St. Peter’s Basilica